Lauterbach TRACE32 GDB Front-End Debugger for Portenta H7

 Error Message in AREA View: 'No More Arguments Expected'

 • This may be caused by unsupported characters in your Windows user name.
-Make sure your user name neither contains any spaces nor special characters.
+Make sure your user name contains neither any spaces nor special characters.

 Debugger Connection Issues